 Rooted in Craft.
 Connected by Purpose.

-We started Terra Sana to honor traditional craftsmanship and build real connection,
+We started Terra Sana to honor traditional craft and create real connection, between

 Meet our founders